 - Both principal and well as interest paid on home loans is eligible for tax deduction

 - Tax benefits towards home loan repayment are offered under section 80C of the Income Tax Act.
-Maximum amount of deduction allowed is Rs.1,50,000 which is a result of a raised figure announced by the Ministry of Finance in budget 2014-15.
+Maximum amount of deduction allowed is Rs.1,50,000 which is a result of a raised figure announced by the Ministry of Finance

 - Tax deduction for home loan are valid only if the construction of property is complete and not during the time when the property purchased in under construction